-- ❖ The new conceptions of language led in the sixteenth and early seventeenth century to the undermining of Latin as the privileged language of learning.
+The new conceptions of language led in the sixteenth and early seventeenth century to the undermining of Latin as the privileged language of learning.
 The central tactic in the attack on the monopoly of Latin was the production of grammar books for the vernacular.
-These demonstrated that vernaculars could be reduced to the same kind of rules as Latin. - ❖ A sense of pride in the vernacular: "Let no one scorn this riches and ornaments are justly appraised, this language will be judged not poor, not rough, but copious and highly polished."
+These demonstrated that vernaculars could be reduced to the same kind of rules as Latin.

+A sense of pride in the vernacular: "Let no one scorn this Tuscan language as plain and meagre," said Poliziano, "if its riches and ornaments are justly appraised, this language will be judged not poor, not rough, but copious and highly polished."
+Quoted in Sarah Stever Gravelle, "The Latin-Vernacular Question," p.
+381.